OSGeo/grass-website/content/contribute/sponsoring.md

 But with our own budget we can produce even better software and documentation for you.
-And if you don't have time to contribute, maybe a donation makes you feel better when using GRASS GIS in your company or research.
+And if you don't have time to contribute, maybe a donation will make you feel better about using GRASS GIS in your company or research.
 Your financial support will also help us set up the needed efforts and infrastructure to ensure project and software sustainability in the long run.